 Employers can award additional annual pension to active Scheme members (other than councillor members) of up to £5,000.
-This figure will be increased each April (starting April 2016)-by Pensions Increase (assuming a PI date of 1 April 2015).
-Because there was no Pensions Increase (Review) Order in 2016, the maximum pension that could be awarded to scheme members was not increased in April 2017.
+This figure will be increased each April (starting April 2016) by Pensions Increase (assuming a PI date of 1 April 2015).
 Such an award may also be made within six months of leaving to those persons who have left on the grounds of redundancy or business efficiency.